Optimal Local Algorithms via Topology-Sensitivity

 Challenges in Distributed Algorithms

-In the context of distributed algorithms, a careful analysis of recent research on impossibilities reveals the key challenges in understanding locality—and therefore in designing optimal algorithms—for many graph problems.
-These challenges include:
+In the context of distributed algorithms, a careful analysis of recent research on impossibilities reveals the key challenges in understanding locality—and therefore in designing optimal algorithms—for many graph problems:

 Project Goals

-The goal of this proposal is to gain a fundamental understanding of locality via the novel concept of topology-sensitive algorithms.
-This approach precisely addresses the key challenges by explicitly exploiting local topological features in the input instance.
+The goal of this proposal is to gain a fundamental understanding of locality via the novel concept of topology-sensitive algorithms that precisely addresses these key challenges by explicitly exploiting local topological features in the input instance.

 Expected Outcomes